History and heritage

 As the Victoria University grew through the 20th century, so too did the natural sciences.
 In 1960, the three departments - geology, botany and zoology - moved across Oxford Road to a new building named in Williamson's honour.
 In the 1990s botany and zoology moved out to join the new School of Biological Sciences, allowing room for geology to expand and develop new facilities.

 The merger of the Victoria University of Manchester and UMIST in 2004 brought together the disciplines of geology, environmental and atmospheric sciences and, finally, with a reorganisation of life sciences in 2016, elements of biology were brought in.
 Today we cover all of Williamson's original brief and more to provide a unique department, taking an integrated multidisciplinary view of our planet and allowing us to address some of the key challenges facing humanity.
+There is more information about our history on the Department of Earth and Environmental Sciences wikipedia page.

 Our history in pictures